APIs

 getvar(bd::BATS, var::AbstractString) -> Array

 Return variable data from string var.
-This is also supported via direct indexing,
+This is also supported via direct indexing.
+Note that the query variable var must be in lowercase!

 Examples